|

 paper around.
 And you won't misplace things.

-This article is available to reprint if you include my copyright notice and identify me as follows: "Jan Jasper, a productivity expert in the New York City
+and identify me as follows: "Jan Jasper, a productivity expert in the New York City area, is the author

-area, is the author of Take Back Your Time: How to Regain Control of Work, Information, & Technology (St. Martin's Press)."
+of Take Back Your Time: How to Regain Control of Work, Information, & Technology (St. Martin's Press)."

 |